oresat/oresat-software-docs/docs/primers/canopen.rst

 ``COB-ID`` of ``0x600 + NODE-ID`` of the node the master node is reading from or writing to.

-There are 3 types of SDO; expedite, sequence, and block.
+There are 3 types of SDO; expedited, segmented, and block.
 CANopen libraries can determine the best SDO type based off of the value's data type.

-- **Expedite** is for message with data type of equal to or less than 4 bytes.
-Only one requst message is sent, and one ACK/NACK like message is returned.
-On a write, the last 4 bytes of the request are the value being written.
-On a read, the last 4 bytes of the response are the value (if no error).
+- **Expedited** is for message with data type of equal to or less than 4-bytes.
+Only one request message is sent, and one ACK/NACK like message is returned.
+On a write, the last 4-bytes of the request are the value being written.
+On a read, the last 4-bytes of the response are the value (if no error).
-- **Sequence** is for message with data type of greater than 4 bytes.
-More than one requst message is sent.
+- **Segmented** is for message with data type of greater than 4-bytes.
+More than one request message is sent.
 On every request message, an response message is sent back.
 This is useful for larger data types like int64, uint64, float64, etc. Is consider the default SDO transaction type.
 - **Block** is for large block data (typically from a DOMAIN data type).
 Data is sent in block of 127 message and then a CRC is applied to the block, if the block is valid the next block is sent.
-  For bulk data transfers, block type transfers are way more efficient than a Sequence type transfer;
+  For bulk data transfers, block type transfers are way more efficient than a Segmented type transfer;
   One ACK every 127 message vs on every message.

-Example expedite SDO download from node ``0x10`` from index ``0x1018`` subindex ``0x00``.
+Example expedited SDO download from node ``0x10`` from index ``0x1018`` subindex ``0x00``.

 .. code:: bash